Isaiah Chapter 66

 Verses 1-16: Isaiah’s final prophecy begins with the assertion, “Thus saith the Lord.”
 The passage points to the magnitude and immensity of God, who is greater than the heavens.
 Thus “heaven” is His “throne” and “earth” His “footstool.”
 He is not limited to any “house” (temple) made by man.

-The apostle John tells us that in eternity there is no need for a temple, “for the Lord God Almighty and the Lamb are the temple of it” (Rev. 21:22).
-God’s desire is to dwell in men and women who are of a “poor and … contrite spirit.”
+The apostle John tells us that in eternity there is no need for a temple, “there the Lord God Almighty and the Lamb are the temple” (Rev. 21:22).
+God’s desire is to dwell in men and women who possess a “poor (meaning humble) and contrite spirit.”

 Thus, Isaiah foresees the New Testament doctrine of the indwelling of the Holy Spirit in the temple of man’s body (1 Cor.
 6:19).